rhasson/node-levenshtein-automata/README.md

 There are several possible arguments that could be passed into the constructor as defaults.

 - algorithm: standard, transposition, or merge_and_split
-- distance: a numberical value as default for maximum edit distance
+- distance: a numberical value as default for maximum edit distance, otherwise 1 is the default
 - sort_matches: true/false of whether to sort.
 Sorting is done first according to the transduced terms' Levenshtein distances from the query term, then lexicographically, in a case insensitive manner
 - include_distance: true/false of whether to include the levenshtein distance with the result
 - case_insensitive: true/false of whether to sort in a case insensitive manner